Medically reviewed by Amy Gorin, MS, RDN

 After you've sliced the lox into smallish pieces, place the pieces in a single layer on the tray to bake the bacon.
 Oh, and of course you'll want to preheat the oven to 400° F. After all, you can't cook the bacon in a cold oven!

-This oven recipe is so much easier than cooking up the salmon in a skillet over medium high heat.
+This oven recipe is so much easier than cooking up the salmon in a skillet over medium high heat or making air dried cured meat.
 The whole process, including prep time, will take you no more than 25 minutes.

 Eating Omega-3s for Good Health

 Omega-3s can do a lot to help your body function optimally.
 They can help keep lower your blood pressure and keep your heart